fraserelliott/project-test/README.md

 Please do **not** change these; if anything isn't working or you're unsure, ask Fraser.

 **For Frontend:**
-1. Use `npm run dev:mock` while the backend is still in development.
+1. Use `npm run dev-mock` while the backend is still in development.
-2. Use `npm run dev:backend` once you get the go-ahead.
+2. Use `npm run dev-backend` once you get the go-ahead.

 **For Backend:**
 - Use `npm run dev`